 The impacts of the tourism industry on Thailand haven’t always been positive though, and with the growing number of people coming every year, there has been a number of issues arise.

-As a responsible traveller, it’s important for us all to do our part to protect the countries we visit, both the environment, culture and wildlife.
+As a responsible traveller, it’s important for us all to do our part to protect the countries we visit, including the environment, culture, local community, and wildlife.

 READ MORE: Don’t miss our comprehensive guide to sustainable tourism.

 Table of Contents

 - Sustainable Tourism in Thailand – The Ultimate Guide

 - Wildlife Activities